wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Newton's Second Law.md

 ### Types of Transformations
 [[Transformations|Transformations]], particularly [[Euclidean Transformations#Translations|translations]] and [[Euclidean Transformations#Rotations|rotations]], can be used to mathematically describe or represent the motion of objects in physics.
 #### [[Euclidean Transformations#Translations|Translation Transformation]]
-Can describe an object moving in a straight line from one location to another without changing its orientation or speed—akin to translational motion in physics.
+Can describe an object [[Linear Motion|moving in a straight line]] from one location to another without changing its orientation or speed—akin to translational motion in physics.
 ###### Application to Force Vectors
 A translational transformation of a force vector might involve shifting the point of application of the force along a line of action, without changing the magnitude or direction of the force itself.
 This is particularly relevant in statics for analyzing how different placements of forces affect the stability of a structure.
 ###### Application to Bodies
 When a body undergoes a translational transformation, it moves from one position to another without any rotation.
-In physics, this corresponds to the entire body moving linearly in space, which can occur under the action of uniform forces.
+In physics, this corresponds to the entire body [[Linear Motion|moving linearly]] in space, which can occur under the action of uniform forces.
 #### [[Euclidean Transformations#Rotations|Rotational Transformation]]
 Corresponds to an object rotating around a fixed axis, similar to rotational motion in physics.
 ###### Application to [[Statics Analysis#Force Vector Representation|Force Vectors]]